nicolasjandre/nicolasjandre/README.md

-### Hi there 👋
-<p>Hello, welcome to my GitHub profile!
+<h1 align="center">Welcome to my GitHub profile!</h1>

-My name is Nicolas Jandre, and I am a 24-year-old front-end developer from Teresópolis.
+<p align="center">My name is Nicolas Jandre, and I am a 24-year-old front-end developer from Teresópolis.

 Here you will find a sample of my most recent projects, where I have used different technologies to develop modern and functional web applications.
 Some of the technologies I am proficient in are: ReactJS, NextJS, TypeScript, JavaScript, CSS, HTML, among others.